Kalb-Ramond Topological Term in Majorana Superspace and Kaluza-Klein Spectrum Deformation in Five Dimensions: Conclusions

-The topological coupling $\kappa$ acts as a multiplicative renormalization of the compactification scale for the entire KR tower.
-This is a concrete, physically observable prediction of the intrinsic superspace formalism, absent in both the purely bosonic analysis of~\cite{Mukhopadhyaya:2002jn} and the pseudo-supersymmetric treatment of~\cite{Klein:2002vu}.
+so that the topological coupling $\kappa$ acts as a multiplicative renormalization of the compactification scale for the entire KR tower.
+The overall factor $(1+\kappa)$ can be absorbed into a redefinition of the compactification radius and is therefore unobservable for the KR tower in isolation; what is physical is the \emph{relative} shift of this tower with respect to bulk fields that share the same radius but lack the topological coupling --- an imprint absent from both the purely bosonic analysis of~\cite{Mukhopadhyaya:2002jn} and the pseudo-supersymmetric treatment of~\cite{Klein:2002vu}.

-The results above open several directions for future work.
-First, the orbifold compactification $S^1/\mathbb{Z}_2$ — which is the physically relevant case for Randall--Sundrum brane-world models — would project out half of the KK modes and modify the boundary conditions for the fermionic fields; analyzing the interplay between the $\mathbb{Z}_2$ parity and the new $\partial_5$ terms in~(\ref{eq:SKRcomponents}) is a natural next step.
-Second, the non-Abelian extension of the topological action~(\ref{eq:SSStop}) in the intrinsic superspace remains to be constructed; this would require generalizing the gauge structure~(\ref{eq:KRgauge1})--(\ref{eq:KRgauge2}) to a non-Abelian group and may yield additional Chern--Simons-type invariants.
-Third, it would be interesting to embed the present construction in the full $D=5$ supergravity of~\cite{Becker:2020pku}, where the coupling of the KR multiplet to the graviton multiplet may generate new terms in the supersymmetric topological sector.
-Finally, the connection between the $\kappa$-deformed KK spectrum~(\ref{eq:KKmassfinal}) and the torsion phenomenology of the Randall--Sundrum model - in particular the implications for the detection of KR modes at collider experiments~\cite{Mukhopadhyaya:2009zz} - deserves a dedicated investigation.
+These results open several directions.
+First, the orbifold compactification $S^1/\mathbb{Z}_2$ --- the physically relevant case for RS brane-worlds --- projects out half of the KK modes and modifies the fermionic boundary conditions; the interplay between the $\mathbb{Z}_2$ parity, which acts simply as $\tilde\theta\to-\tilde\theta$ in the Majorana basis, and the new $\partial_5$ terms is a natural next step, and may sharpen the KK prediction above into a parity-resolved spectrum.
+Second, the non-Abelian extension of the topological action in the intrinsic superspace remains to be constructed and may yield additional Chern--Simons-type invariants.
+Third, embedding the present construction in the full $D=5$ supergravity of~\cite{Becker:2020pku} would let the KR multiplet couple to the graviton multiplet, possibly generating further terms in the supersymmetric topological sector.
+Finally, the connection between the $\kappa$-deformed KK spectrum and the torsion phenomenology of the RS model --- in particular the implications for the detection of KR modes at collider experiments~\cite{Mukhopadhyaya:2009zz} --- deserves dedicated investigation.